mivuzu/rv32i-v1/README.md

 I've also added an MMIO UART interface for the CPU, and of course the code for the CPU is loaded onto memory via UART.

 ## Basic Functionality
-At first the design will start in memory initialization mode, in this mode memory writes and reads can be done from a PC via UART.
+At first the FPGA will start in memory initialization mode, in this mode memory writes and reads can be done from a PC via UART.
 5-byte commands may be issued to specify the desired operation (or only single byte commands if the operation is not memory related).
 The general form of a command is the following:

 \[Transfer Size (`size`) - 19 bits]|\[Base Address (`base`) - 19 bits\]|\[Operation - 2 bits\]